ikkeps/isocode/README.md

 4. If fail - go to 2

 Its faster than parsing whole source, but stil may be slow for common characters.

-Files are loaded and parsed concurrently, but it doesn help much :)

 TLDR: Basically, its three parser generators (one for command line arguments) stiched together.